How to Choose the Best Free SEO Tools for your Business

 Google Search Console (formerly known as Google Webmaster Tools) is Google’s free SEO tool.

-Once you set up your account, you’ll get alerts if Google finds errors on your website and you’ll be able to view key stats like keyword rankings, number of clicks per keyword, number of times your website showed up in the search results per keyword, and your click through rate when your website showed up in the search results.
+Once you set up your account, you’ll get alerts if Google finds errors on your website.
+You’ll be able to view key stats like keyword rankings, number of clicks per keyword, number of times your website showed up in the search results per keyword, and your click-through rate when your website showed up in the search results.

 3. Google My Business